NickBot-dev/post-install-config/README.md

 </p>
 <p>
-Roles are used to define permissions and control what actions staff members (agents) can perform within the system.
-They ensure secure and efficient helpdesk operations by assigning the right level of access to the right users.
+Roles are used to Define Permissions and control what actions staff members (agents) can perform within the system.
+They ensure Secure and Efficient Helpdesk Operations by assigning the Right Level of Access to the Right Users.
 </p>
 <br />